SudoBlank/HENG/CONTRIBUTING.md

 - Keep commits small and focused.
 - Add a short explanation of functional changes in the PR description.
 - If changing language semantics, include at least one example showing old vs new behavior.

-If you'd like, I can add a small test harness or CI workflow (GitHub Actions) to run `npm test` on each PR.
-Just tell me and I'll add it.